 Research

-We have available on request a document which provides a small sample of the research behind the programme, and the links below provide a selection of additional resources that offer valuable insights.
+We have a detailed document available on request that outlines the strong research and evidence base underpinning the Positive Mindset Challenge, and the links below provide a selection of additional resources that offer valuable insights.

 Martin Seligman - Positive Psychologist